jessegmeyerlab/PeCorA/README.md

 The main function of the package is called `PeCorA`, which fits a linear model with interaction between peptides and biological treatment groups.

 ### Vignette
-See [Vignette](https://github.com/demar01/PeCorA-1/blob/master/vignettes/PeCorA_vignette.pdf) for complete workflow.
+See [Vignette](https://github.com/demar01/PeCorA-1/blob/master/vignettes/PeCorA_vignette.pdf) for additional information.

 ### Contact
 If you have any questions or suggestions please contact us: